Stranded on the Earth World Tour

-The Stranded on the Earth World Tour is a concert tour by Noel Gallagher's High Flying Birds to support Gallagher's 2017 album Who Built the Moon?.
+The Stranded on the Earth World Tour was a concert tour by Noel Gallagher's High Flying Birds to support Gallagher's 2017 album Who Built the Moon?.

 Background

 On 25 September 2017, Noel Gallagher announced Who Built the Moon?, the High Flying Birds third studio album.
 Concerts were also announced, taking place in Europe.
 Beginning on 3 April at Paris' L'Olympia Theatre and ending at the 3Arena in Dublin.
 Later the same day concerts taking place throughout North American were also announced.

 Set list

-The band's typical set list is:
+The band's typical set list was: